absinthe0223/OMALab-Employee-Manual/general-guidelines.md

 Advice from ourselves to ourselves for when we forget.

+## Build "Collective Knowledge" {#slow-down-to-speed-up}

+As a team, especially one that is remote, we have to work hard to maintain and grow "Collective Knowledge", aka that more than 1 person knows how to do things.
+To this end, we work together with people in areas doing multiple jobs--we are all generalists.
+This allows and empowers us to spread the knowledge of how things work.
+In this same concept, if you are the first person working on a task, you should document how this section works in the WIki.
+That way, people can read it, and understand how an area works when they pick it up to work on it.

 ## Slow down to speed up {#slow-down-to-speed-up}

 You can't sustain a sprint through a marathon.
 Remember the tortoise.
 When in doubt, use [the Eisenhower box](http://jamesclear.com/eisenhower-box).